Cytomegalovirus DNA, Qualitative, Real-Time PCR

 Instructions

-Whole blood: Collect whole blood in sterile tubes containing EDTA or ACD as anticoagulant.
+Whole blood: Collect whole blood in sterile tubes containing EDTA anticoagulant.
 Store refrigerated.
 Do not freeze whole blood.

-Plasma: Collect blood in sterile tubes containing EDTA or ACD as anticoagulant or in plasma preparation tubes (PPT).
+Plasma: Collect blood in sterile tubes containing EDTA anticoagulant or in plasma preparation tubes (PPT).
 Store collected whole blood at room temperature and separate plasma from cells within 2 hours of collection.
-Transfer plasma to sterile, plastic, screw-cap tubes and store refrigerated or frozen.
-If blood is collected in a PPT tube, centrifuge within 2 hours of collection and store refrigerated or frozen.
-It is not necessary to transfer the plasma from a PPT tube to aliquot tubes.
+Transfer plasma to sterile plastic screw-cap tubes and store refrigerated or frozen.
+If blood is collected in a PPT, centrifuge within 2 hours of collection and store refrigerated or frozen.
+It is not necessary to transfer the plasma from a PPT to aliquot tubes.

-CSF, amniotic fluid, urine, BAL, eye fluids: Collect in a sterile container and store refrigerated or frozen.
+CSF, amniotic fluid, urine, BAL, vitreous (eye) fluid: Collect in a sterile plastic leak-proof container and store refrigerated or frozen.

 Transport Container